 Whether you work from home full time, or just spend a few hours blogging, there will be challenges associated with working by yourself.
 Distractions, loneliness and boredom to name just three.

 However, if you can solve these issues, working from home can be an amazing opportunity that will help with the whole work-life balance most of us are searching for.
 If you have kids, working from home makes attending those school plays and doing the school run so much easier.
+You can also be in for deliveries, when you have an engineer to fix your boiler, and of course if your kids are sick you don’t have to ask for time off.

 If you work from home currently or are planning to go freelance soon, here are my 6 tips to make working from home work for you…